bitinjection/BlogMarkdown/Home.md

       etc...
   etc...
 ```
-This switch statement ends up being huge, even with only three types.
+This switch statement ends up being huge with only three types, and the complexity grows exponentially as types are added.

 Beyond factoring each switch and/or case statement into its own function, the switch statement itself may be replaced with a jump table.